Mr-TM-YT/My-first-game-Game-Jam/README.md

-# first-game-jam-game
+# First-Game-Jam-Game (July 22nd 2023 to August 6th 2023)
-A game for My First Game Jam (Jam) isn't that nice
+A game for My First Game Jam